AladdineDev/portfolio/docs/translation-template.md

-# Translation Example
+# Translation Template

-Here's an example of the `en.json` translation:
+Here's the template of the `en.json` translation:

 ```json
 {